-No, as long as you have capacity.
+You, as long as you have capacity.
 The power of attorney is your agent.
 As long as you are competent, the power of attorney cannot force you to do anything.
 The power of attorney has to act for your benefit and in your best interests.
-They have to act within the authority granted in the power of attorney, so the language and powers granted to your agent in the document are very important.
+They have to act within the authority granted in the POA, so the language and powers granted to your agent in the document are very important.
 If you have lost capacity, then the power of attorney can make decisions for you and without your consent.
-The reason for this is because if you have lost competency, then the law views you as unable to make your own decisions.
+The reason for this is that if you have lost competency, then the law views you as unable to make your own decisions.

 Yes.
-A power of attorney must keep a record of all receipts, payments, disbursements, and transactions made on behalf of the principal.
+An agent under a POA must keep a record of all receipts, payments, disbursements, and transactions made on behalf of the principal.
 See Ark Code Ann. § 28-67-114(a)(4).

 An agent is required to act in your best interests.
 If they do not act in your best interests, then someone else who is interested can sue them.

-If someone believes that an agent is not acting correctly under a power of attorney, then certain people can ask a court to look at what the agent has done.
+If someone believes that an agent is not acting correctly under a POA, then certain people can ask a court to look at what the agent has done.

 Those people are:

 Yes.
-A person or institution can accept and rely on an “acknowledged” (notarized) power of attorney.
-If they accept the power of attorney in good faith and without actual knowledge that the signature is not genuine then they have no liability.
-That means if a power of attorney is fake, but the bank doesn’t know, they can’t get in trouble for allowing the fake power of attorney to use the principal’s funds.
+A person or institution can accept and rely on an “acknowledged” (notarized) POA.
+If they accept the POA in good faith and without actual knowledge that the signature is not genuine then they have no liability.
+That means if a one is fake, but the bank doesn’t know, they can’t get in trouble for allowing the fake power of attorney to use the principal’s funds.
 The same goes for a power of attorney that is void or terminated.

-If someone refuses to accept the statutory form power of attorney, then you have some remedies.
+If someone refuses to accept the statutory form POA, then you have some remedies.
 After they refuse to accept it, they have 7 business days to request a certification that it is valid, a translation, or an opinion of a lawyer.

-If the do not request any of the above, then on the 8th business day they are liable for attorney’s fees and costs for a court action forcing them to accept it.
+The request for any of the above must be made, if not, then on the 8th business day they are liable for attorney’s fees and costs for a court action forcing them to accept it.

-If they do request a certification that it is valid, a translation, or an opinion of a lawyer, it must be provided, and they must accept the power of attorney five business days after it is provided.
+A request may be made for a certification that it is valid, a translation, or an opinion of a lawyer, then it must be provided.
+Once it is provided they must accept the POA five business days after it is provided.
 If they do not accept it, then on the 6th business day they are liable for attorney’s fees and costs for a court action forcing them to accept it.
 See Ark.
 Code Ann. § 28-68-120.

 You may be more confused than you were when you started reading this.
-We understand that these situations can be very confusing, and we would be happy to help you work through whatever problem you may have concerning a power of attorney.
+We understand that these situations can be very confusing, and we would be happy to help you work through whatever problem you may have concerning a POA.
 If you have questions about an Arkansas Power of Attorney, give us a call today and we can schedule your free consultation.